Chondral Defects of Knee

 When imaging results are inconclusive, an arthroscopic procedure may be performed.
 This minimally invasive technique involves inserting a small camera into the knee joint to directly visualize and assess cartilage damage.
 Arthroscopy also allows for simultaneous treatment if necessary.

 Knee cartilage defects can significantly impact mobility and quality of life.
 Whether caused by injury, overuse, or degenerative conditions, these defects can lead to pain, stiffness, and joint instability.
 Early diagnosis and appropriate management are crucial to preventing further deterioration and preserving knee function.
-Dr. David Gazzaniga at the Newport Orthopedic Institute specializes in diagnosing and treating knee cartilage defects, offering expert care to help patients regain mobility and return to their active lifestyles.
+Dr. David Gazzaniga at the California Orthopedic Specialists specializes in diagnosing and treating knee cartilage defects, offering expert care to help patients regain mobility and return to their active lifestyles.

 References